InnovateUKGitHub/innovation-funding-service/accessibility-tests/README.md

 ## Applicant crawl

-`crawl.js` crawls the system as `steve.smith@empire.com`  and checks for accessibility issues.
+`applicant-crawl.js` crawls the system as `steve.smith@empire.com`  and checks for accessibility issues.

-Other tests are simple examples and shouldnt be relied upon.